leoduan/leoduan.github.io/stat4322/syllabus.md

 | 20%  | 1st Mid-term exam | in class, scheduled on Sep 28   |
 | 20%  | 2nd Mid-term exam | in class, scheduled on Oct 31  |
 | 40%  | Final exam        | 12/10/2018 @ 10:00 AM - 12:00 PM |

+Note: if there's any disagreement on the score you get for homework / exam, you have *one week of time to appeal* to the instructor after getting your exams back.

 All exams are closed-book, however, you may bring one sheet of formula into exams.
 The sheet can be written on both sides.